Md-Monirul-Islam/Zone_Sparks_backend/README.md

 To set up and run this project locally, follow these steps:

-1. **create virtual environment and activate the virual environment**
+1. **create virtual environment and activate the virtual environment**

 2. **Navigate to the Project Directory**